Advertisment

 Insomnia bacame my first symptom of menopause in my early 40s.
 Then came mood swings, weight gain and impatience.
 It's upon experiencing these dismissal attitudes to my condition, that I've come to unravel the deep misconceived notions about menopause.
 This experience isn’t limited to me at all - it's a shared story by countless women around the globe.

 The sad reality is that menopause isn't given enough attention.
-It is often sidelined, relegated to hushed whispers and awkward conversations.
+It is often sidelined, and relegated to hushed whispers and awkward conversations.
 It's a worldwide phenomenon: more than half of the female population is going through or will go through menopause, yet it remains such a taboo topic.

 The Mystery Shrouding Menopause